EDUCATING PROFESSIONALS OF VARYING BACKGROUNDS

 Angie Lehman RDH, COM®

-Angie earned her Associate Degree in Dental Hygiene from Pennsylvania College of Technology in 1999.
+Angie Lehman, BS, RDH, COM® earned her Associate Degree in Dental Hygiene from Pennsylvania College of Technology in 1999.
 She began practicing Orofacial Myology in 2012 and received her Certification from the International Association of Orofacial Myology (IAOM) in 2014.
 Angie is the owner of Oral Myofunctional Therapy of York (OMT of York).

-Non-financial: Angie Lehman has served on the Board of Directors member for the International Association of Orofacial Myology, a member of the Pennsylvania Dental Hygiene Association (PDHA) and actively involved in her community providing speaking engagements for families of patients with oromyofunctional dysfunction.
+Non-financial: Angie Lehman is a Past board of Directors member of the International Association of Orofacial Myology, a member of the Pennsylvania Dental Hygiene Association and actively involved in her community providing speaking engagements for patients and families of patients with oromyofunctional dysfunction.

 Kristie is an amazing teacher who takes her time to present the information in a very concise but simple way to understand.
 She is open to questions and really is attune to the student’s needs and levels of learning.